Retroperitoneal sarcomas occur in the retroperitoneum.

 Rarely a colostomy is formed during surgery to divert a section of the large intestine (colon) through an opening in the abdomen (tummy).
 The opening is known as a stoma.
 A pouch

-is placed over the stoma to collect waste products that would usually pass through the colon and out of the body through the anus (back passage).
+is placed over the stoma to collect waste products that would usually pass through the colon and out of the body through the bottom (anus).

 If you have had your bladder removed you will need a urostomy.
 A urostomy is formed during surgery to allow drainage of urine through an opening in the abdomen (tummy).
 The opening is known as a stoma.
 A pouch is placed over the stoma to collect waste products that would usually pass through the bladder and urethra.
 The potential need for a colostomy or urostomy should be discussed with your surgeon.